Here we describe how Tier 1 and Tier 2 Reg A+ offerings are different.

 How Tier 2 is more challenging than Tier 1;

-- The required upfront audit - (US-GAAP level) that goes back up to two years.
-For new startups, the audit is for the period since the company was started.
-Many Tier 1 offering companies end up being required by States to provide audited financials, so this one is often moot.
+- The required upfront audit - (US-GAAP level) goes back up to two years, and the audit is for the period since the company was started for new startups.
+The many Tier States require 1 offering company to provide audited financials, so this one is often moot.

 - The reporting requirements after the offering put some CEOs off.
 Management financial statements are required 6-monthly and an annual US-GAAP audit.